Sachinbadole/Cryptocurrrency-And-It-s-Future-/README.md

 # Open terminal and pass command
 streamlit run main.py
 # This will take few seconds and the web app gets automatically open in web browser.
-# Note : Do not copy local host link and open it in MObile Phones.
+# Note : Do not copy local host link and open it in Mobile Phones.